rbaas293/Downloading-Mimikatz/README.md

 # Download Mimikatz

 1. Download the zip file of the latest release: https://github.com/gentilkiwi/mimikatz/releases/tag/2.1.1-20170813
-2. Extract it in your `WD-Bypass` Folder
+2. Extract it in your `WD-Bypass` folder

 More to come at the meeting!